TritonDataCenter/rfd/rfd/0026/README.md

 ##### Deletion and usage semantics

-A volume is considered to be "in use" if the list stored in its `references` property is not empty.
-When a Docker contianer that mounts a shared volume is created, it is automatically added to its list of references.
+A volume is considered to be "in use" if the list of objects using it stored in [the volume's `references` property](#common-layout) is not empty.
+When a Docker container that mounts a shared volume is created, it is automatically added to its list of references.
 A container referencing a shared volume is considered to be using it when it's in any state except `failed` and `destroyed` -- in other words in any state that cannot transition to `running`.

 For instance, even if a _stopped_ Docker container is the only remaining Docker container that references a given shared volume, it won't be possible to delete that volume until that container is _deleted_.

-Deleting a shared volume when there's still at least one container that references it will result in an error and a 409 HTTP response.
-For Docker containers, this is in line with Docker's API's documentation about deleting volumes.
+Deleting a shared volume when there's still at least one active Docker container that references it will result in an error listing active Docker containers referencing it and a 409 HTTP response.
+This is in line with [Docker's API's documentation about deleting volumes](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.23/#remove-a-volume).

-However, a shared volume can be deleted if its NFS file system is mounted over the network manually (e.g by using the `mount` command), because currently there doesn't seem to be any way to track that usage cleanly and efficiently.
+However, a shared volume can be deleted if its only users are not mounting it via the Docker API (e.g by using the `mount` command manually from within a VM), because currently there doesn't seem to be any way to track that usage cleanly and efficiently.

+###### Implementation

 In order to determine users of a shared volume, the Volumes API uses a reference counting mechanism.
 The `references` property of each Volumes object is a list